Arhuaco: Cosmology and worldview

 The Arhuacos are profoundly spiritual and follow their own unique philosophy that tends to globalize their surroundings.
 They believe in a creator or "father" named Kakü Serankua, who engendered the first gods and material living things, other "fathers" like the sun and the snowy peaks and other "mothers" like the earth and the moon.
 They consider the Sierra Nevada de Santa Marta to be the heart of the world, and believe that the well-being of the rest of the world depends on it.

 Nature and society as a unity are ruled by a single sacred law, immutable, pre-existent, primitive and survivor to everyone and everything.
 The material world can exist or cease to exist but this law is believed to continue without being altered.

 This universal law Kunsamü is represented by a boy, Mamo Niankua.
 This law of nature is an explanation of the origins of matter and its evolution, equilibrium, preservation and harmony, that constitutes the fundamental objectives and the reason being of the Mamo; the spiritual authority of the Arhuaco society.

-Each Mamo or Mamü is selected among different candidates, boys ranging eight to ten years old that will receive training for a minimum of nine years to fifteen years on average and are free to determine if they want to continue with it further the training period.
+Each Mamo or Mamü is selected among different candidates, boys ranging eight to ten years old that will receive training for a minimum of nine years to fifteen years on average and are free to determine if they want to continue with it beyond the training period.
 To become a Mamo, they stay in a cave for nine years while the elders teach them everything they need to know.
 They specialize in certain knowledge areas such as philosophy, sacerdotalism, medicine and practical community or individual counselors.
 Their influence is decisive in their society.

+Political organization

+The Arhuacos are politically organized as the "Confederación Indígena Tayrona" (Indigenous Confederation Tayrona) or "CIT", which was founded in 1978.
+Their main goals include the preservation of their culture and traditional territory.